hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04c-Components.md

     + Chrome developers, [Debug background services](https://developer.chrome.com/docs/devtools/javascript/background-services/)
     + devtools setting: devtools > Workers tab > check 'Pause on stop'
     + poping up small window for tracing the execution of each worker
-    + able to checck breakpoints, inspect variables, log message, etc.
+    + able to check breakpoints, inspect variables, log message, etc.
   + FireFox: [Firefox developer tools](https://developer.mozilla.org/en-US/docs/Tools)

 ### 4.3.4 Demos

-#### Demo #
+#### Demo #1

 This is a variation of the prime number example (previous lecture) which shows that an interaction in the parent page is not affected by the background computation of prime numbers.
 Try it [online](https://michaeltreat.github.io/Web-Worker-Demo/html/no-web-worker.html).
 Open the devtool console, click the BEGIN button , then the CHANGE COLOR button.
-Without the use ow Workers, the color will change only after the computations are completed and the page GUI is not reactive.
+Without the use of Workers, the color will change only after the computations are completed and the page GUI is not reactive.
 Click the WITH WORKERS button: this will run the code that computes prime numbers in a Web Worker.
 Now, try to change the color of the button, it reacts instantly...

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 30vw;"